MakeSchool-Tutorials/Makestagram-Swift-V3/Q15-Displaying-Posts/content.md

 ![Add Storyboard Cell](assets/add_cell.png)

 Next, select the cell and open the attributes inspector.
 We want to add a `Reuse Identifer` so we can reference our cell in code.
-First set the reference to `PostCell`.
+Set the identifier to `PostCell`.

-# Basics of Querying in Firebase
+# Reading Data from Firebase

 We retrieve data the same way we did in our login flow.
 First we'll setup a way to retrieve all of our user's post.
 Later in this tutorial, we'll setup building a timeline of posts from followers.

-Here we'll create another class method in our `UserService`.
-This method will retrieve all of a user's post from Firebase.

-First let's create a failable initialer in our `Post` class to take a `FIRDataSnapshot`.
+Similar to our `User` model, let's create a failable initialer in our `Post` class to take a `FIRDataSnapshot`.

+> [action]
 Open your `Post.swift` class and add the following:
+>
     init?(snapshot: FIRDataSnapshot) {
         guard let dict = snapshot.value as?
 [String : Any],
             let imageURL = dict["image_url"] as?
 String,
             let imageHeight = dict["image_height"] as?
 CGFloat,
             let createdAgo = dict["created_at"] as?
 TimeInterval
             else { return nil }
+>
         self.key = snapshot.key
         self.imageURL = imageURL
         self.imageHeight = imageHeight
         self.creationDate = Date(timeIntervalSince1970: createdAgo)
     }

-Next we'll add the following to our `UserService` for fetching all of a user's posts from Firebase.
+Next we need a service method that will retrieve all of a user's posts from Firebase.
+This will be the data that we display in our timeline.

+> [action]
+Add the following class method to `UserService`:
+>
     static func posts(for user: User, completion: @escaping ([Post]) -> Void) {
         let ref = FIRDatabase.database().reference().child("posts").child(user.uid)
+>
         ref.observeSingleEvent(of: .value, with: { (snapshot) in
             guard let snapshot = snapshot.children.allObjects as?
 [FIRDataSnapshot] else {
                 return completion([])
             }
+>
             let posts = snapshot.reversed().flatMap(Post.init)
             completion(posts)
         })
     }

+We follow the same steps as previously discussed from reading from Firebase.
+Look through and make sure you understand what's going on!

 Great!
 Now we have a method that will fetch and return all of our posts from Firebase from a given user.
 We can use this to display the posts we've made so far.
 Let's go back to our `HomeViewController` and display our posts.

 # Displaying our Posts

-In the future, we want our `HomeViewController` to display a timeline of posts from people we're following, but for now we're going just dispay our own.
+In the future, we want our `HomeViewController` to display a timeline of posts from people we're following, but for now we're going just display our own posts that we've made.

-First we'll need to setup our `HomeViewController` to have a datasource.
-Let's go ahead and initialize an empty array of posts.
+First we'll need to setup our `HomeViewController` to have a data source.

+> [action]
+Create an empty array of posts in `HomeViewController`:
+>
     var posts = [Post]()

 Next we'll setup our `TableViewDataSource` to retrieve data from our `Post` array.